Renown Park

 Renown Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Renown Park, as per the latest Census evaluation, 53.2% of dwellings were houses, with the remaining 46.8% comprising semi-detached homes, apartments, and other dwelling types.
-This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Renown Park stood at 22.8%, with mortgaged dwellings accounting for 24.7% and rented ones making up 52.6%.
-The median monthly mortgage repayment in the area was $1,554, lower than Adelaide metro's average of $1,562.
-The median weekly rent figure in Renown Park was recorded at $250, compared to Adelaide metro's $320.
+Dwelling structure in Renown Park, as evaluated at the latest Census, comprised 53.2% houses and 46.8% other dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Renown Park was 22.8%, with dwellings either mortgaged (24.7%) or rented (52.6%).
+The median monthly mortgage repayment was $1,554, below Adelaide metro's average of $1,562.
+Median weekly rent in Renown Park was $250, compared to Adelaide metro's $320.
 Nationally, Renown Park's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing